 We need, can and must do better.
 We want to see a humanitarian system that saves more lives by center-staging anticipation instead of reaction.
 We want to prevent the potential disaster impacts prior to a shock by carrying actions prior of a hazard impact and based on a prediction how the event will unfold and supported by predicable financing.

-Read more here: WFP 2020 The Evidence base on Anticipatory Action.
+Read more here: The Evidence Base on Anticipatory Action.

 Successful system change cannot be done alone.
 Anticipatory approaches have gained significant momentum over the last years.
 In over 60 actors have started to make use of anticipatory actions to mitigate the impact of disasters.
 Despite being a great achievement, the total number of people covered is still limited.